opentk/GLWpfControl/README.md

 - .Net Framework for OpenTK 3.x (the 3.x series NuGet packages)
 - .Net Core for OpenTK 4.x (the 4.x series NuGet packages)

 Since version 3.0.0, we're using full OpenGL/DirectX interop via OpenGL extensions - [NV_DX_interop](https://www.khronos.org/registry/OpenGL/extensions/NV/WGL_NV_DX_interop.txt).
 This should run almost everywhere with **AMAZING PERFORMANCE** and is fully supported on Intel, AMD and Nvidia graphics.

 This offers a way more clean solution than embedding GLControl and totally solves [the airspace problem](https://stackoverflow.com/questions/8006092/controls-dont-show-over-winforms-host).
 As controls can be layered, nested and structured over your 3D view.

-This package is intended to supercede the legacy *GLControl* completely, and we strongly encourage upgrading to this native WPF control instead.

 ## Getting started: